Devilyash/Yash/README.md

 Hi there, I'm Yash 👋
 =====================

-I'm a Goal-oriented individual who is passionate about creating technologies and working on some cool ideas.
+I'm a Goal-oriented individual who is passionate about working with new technologies and some cool ideas.
 Some technologies i enjoy working alot includes Python, Javascript.
 I'm looking for a challenging role in a reputable organization that welcomes innovative ideas and offers growth opportunities and a positive environment to fully utilize my technical abilities to reach the organization's goals and objectives of the computer science field.

 ## Find me around the web 🌎:  <img align="left" width="130" height="130" src="https://github.com/Devilyash/Devilyash/blob/master/image.jpg">